in28minutes/in28minutes.com/flashcard-java-2-basics.md

     description: The Java printf function helps simplify the task of printing formatted output to the console, terminal window or log files.
   - title: public static void main(){}
     description: The keyword public static void main is the means by which you create a main method within the Java application.
-  - title: \textbf{public} static void main(){}
-    description: public is an Access modifier, which tells our program from where and who can acces our method.
-Making the main() method public means it is globally available, So, JVM can invoke it from outside the class.
-  - title: static
-    description: Static methods can be called without creating an object of class.
-The main() method is static so that JVM can invoke it without instantiating the class.
-  - title: void
-    description: The keyword public static void main is the means by which you create a main method within the Java application.
-  - title: public static void \textbf{main()}
-    description: main() is not a keyword, it's a method.
-At the starting point of java program, JVM looks for the main() method.
-  - title: Classes in Java
-    description: A class is a blueprint or prototype defined by user from which objects are created.
-It represents the group of objects which have common properties.
   - title: Object in Java
     description: An object is a member or an instance of a Java class.
 Each object has an identity, a behavior and a state.
  - title: Fields in Java